 - Pink eye, rashes and hives

-In addition to virtual care, many insurers include similar coverage for convenient care, or care that you receive from medical professionals in retail spaces such as pharmacies and department stores.
+In addition to virtual care, many health plans include similar coverage for convenient care, or care that you receive from medical professionals in retail spaces such as pharmacies and department stores.

 Understanding urgent care